Measuring the impact of restoring degraded forests and landscapes from the local to the global level.

 Developing and implementing tools to measure tree cover gained from restoration: The scientific community has already developed a robust set of methods and tools to monitor deforestation (e.g., Global Forest Watch).
 Restoration monitoring is more difficult, since restored tree cover is often widely dispersed over a broad area.
 In addition, remote sensing imagery can miss tree cover increase in the short term, as trees grow slowly.
 As a result, WRI is working on new tools to measure tree cover from restoration:

 The University of Maryland, Global Forest Watch, and Resource Watch are using Landsat satellite data to identify annual tree height classes at a 30-meter resolution.
-Currently, a 35-year dataset is available for South America, and in 2019 datasets for the other continents will be developed.
+Currently, a 35-year data set is available for South America, a pilot set is available for Southeast Asia's Mekong region, and other regions will be developed soon.
 These data sets will give users a better overview of medium-term progress towards restoration goals.

 WRI is also involved in two additional efforts to monitor restoration at the landscape scale: